surma/surma.dev/content/things/webgpu.md

   <figcaption>White-bordered cubes are a work item.
 Red-bordered cubiods are a workgroup.
 All red cubes contain the work load.</figcaption>
 </figure>

-Finally, we have enough information to talk about the `@workgroup_size(x, y, z)` attribute: This allows you to tell the GPU what the required workgroup size for this shader is.
-I.e. what the dimensions of the red-bordered cubes should be along each spatial dimension.
+Finally, we have enough information to talk about the `@workgroup_size(x, y, z)` attribute: This allows you to tell the GPU what the required workgroup size is for this shader.
+Or, analogous to the picture above, the `@workgroup_size` attribute defines the dimensions of the red-bordered cubes. $x \times y \times z$ is the number of work items per workgroup.
 Any skipped parameter is assumed to be 1, so in our case, `@workgroup_size(64)` is equivalent to `@workgroup_size(64, 1, 1)`.

 Of course, the actual EUs are not arranged in the 3D grid on the chip.
-The aim of modelling work items in a 3D grid was to increase locality.
-That is, neighboring work groups would access similar areas in memory, so subsequent runs would have less cache misses.
+The aim of modelling work items in a 3D grid is to increase locality.
+That is, it is likely that neighboring work groups will access similar areas in memory, so the chances of already having values in the memory cache and avoiding scheduling cost incrases.
 However, most hardware seemingly just runs workgroups in a serial order, so this concept is considered somewhat legacy.
 The same shader will run pretty much the same, whether you declare it `@workgroup_size(64)` or `@workgroup_size(8, 8)`.

 However, workgroup are restricted in multiple ways: `device.limits` has a bunch of properties that are worth knowing: